Sach42/assignments/README.md

 #### What does this repository help with?

-This will help with learning the basics of Git.
+This will help with learning the basics of Git,Java,springboot,sql,h2 .

 #### What New updates to excpect?
-some git /git hub /spring docs
+Springboot projects working.